Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This research introduces a novel framework to process large-scale datasets with potential changes in lesion combinations.
-Our model demonstrates superior performance in predicting lesions within dense objects, effectively handling multi-class and multi-scale challenges at the ROI level.
-We present the first dense instance segmentation module, DiffRegFormer, that seamlessly integrates a diffusion model with a transformer in RCNN style.
+Our research introduces a novel framework to process large-scale renal WSI datasets with potential changes in lesion combinations.
+Our model performs better in predicting lesions within dense objects, effectively handling multi-class and multi-scale challenges at the ROI level.
+We present the first dense instance segmentation module, DiffRegFormer, that seamlessly integrates a diffusion model with a transformer in RCNN-style.
 This approach leverages the diffusion model to generate refined object boxes, upon which a regional transformer creates dynamic queries that are ultimately transformed into accurate instance masks within the boxes.
 Furthermore, our lesion classifier accurately predicts class-specific lesions for each cropped structure.
-The model demonstrates several advantages in handling dense object datasets: (1) its iterative noise-to-box approach eliminates reliance on prior knowledge about object size and shape, facilitating rapid object localization; (2) dynamic queries, generated on-the-fly for each object in a mini-batch, ensures scalability to large datasets; (3) the model's modular design, with independent plug-in prediction heads, allows for replacement and promotes adaptability.
-This flexibility enables efficient reuse of trained components when scaling to large-scale datasets.
+The model demonstrates several advantages in handling dense object datasets: (1) its iterative noise-to-box approach eliminates the dependence on prior knowledge about object size and shape, facilitating rapid object localization; (2) dynamic queries, generated on-the-fly for each object in a mini-batch style, ensuring scalability to large datasets; (3) the modular design of the model, with independent plug-in prediction heads, allows for replacement and promotes adaptability.
+This flexibility enables the efficient reuse of trained components when up-scaling to large-scale datasets.
 Experimental results on Jones' stained renal biopsies demonstrate that our model surpasses existing benchmarks.
-While the current model may not yet meet the rigorous requirements for clinical applications, it establishes a robust framework for dense, multi-class, multi-scale object recognition at the ROI level, setting a solid foundation for future engineering improvements.
-Potential areas for future research include: (1) further enhancing the compatibility of diffusion models with transformers.
-(2) developing innovative regional feature extractors to generate more informative dynamic queries and mitigate the loss of information for small objects during iterative refinements.
-(3) integrating spatial constraints into regional mask inference to prevent erroneous assignment of single pixels to multiple instances.
+The current model needs further exploration to meet the rigorous requirements for clinical applications.
+Still, it establishes a robust framework for dense, multi-class, multi-scale object recognition at the ROI level, setting a solid foundation for future computational improvements.
+Potential areas for future research include: {(1) further enhancing the compatibility of diffusion models with transformers like DETR to avoid NMS post-processing.} (2) developing innovative regional feature extractors to generate more informative dynamic queries and mitigate the loss of information for small objects during iterative refinements.
+(3) integrating spatial constraints into regional mask inference to prevent erroneous assignment of single pixels to multiple instances. {(4) designing lightweight attention mechanisms to lessen the computational burden.} In conclusion, the approach presented paves the way for efficient and reliable automated assessment as a tool for the workbench of renal pathologists.